dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 for a particular property, select the property in the Properties window and press F1.

-All the examples in this section are available on this book’s website.
+All the examples in this section are available on this book's website.

 CheckBox control